pluralsight/guides/in-review/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 You can know more about [Pusher webhooks here](https://pusher.com/docs/webhooks).

 Let's configure the webhooks for channel and presence events.
 Go to your Pusher dashboard, select your app and then the *Webhooks* tab.
-Then add two webhooks with the URL `http://4e2f1461.ngrok.io/pusher/webhook` (or whatever you domain is, but keep the `pusher/webhook` part) for the *Event types* *Channel existence* and *Presence*:
+Add two webhooks with your public URL and `/pusher/webhook`.
+My URL would be `http://4e2f1461.ngrok.io/pusher/webhook`.
+This webhook would be used for the *Event types* *Channel existence* and *Presence*:

 ![Pusher webhooks](https://raw.githubusercontent.com/pluralsight/guides/master/images/1045f1ef-f4a6-4fcd-aefa-8e8070549881.png)